cblmbg/inverseproblemsbiocybernetics/README.md

 inverse-problem hierarchy described in the accompanying manuscript:

-Banga, Julio R. and Alejandro F.Villaverde (2026) A Hierarchical Framework for Inverse Problems in Biological Cybernetics: Opportunities and Limitations.  arXiv:2609.8057157
+Banga, Julio R. and Alejandro F.Villaverde (2026) A Hierarchical Framework for Inverse Problems in Biological Cybernetics: Opportunities and Limitations. *preprint link pending*

 The goal is to illustrate all four levels of the inverse-problem ladder with a single biological system, together with a complete MATLAB implementation.